Evacuating with your Pets

 Pet-Friendly Evacuation Centers (PFEC) are available for residents living in high-risk, flood-prone areas, including barrier islands, coastal communities, mobile homes, or anyone living in the Storm Surge Planning Zone and has been ordered to evacuate.
 A family member must stay with the pet at the PFEC and the pet must be contained in a crate or pet-carrier.

 The PFEC locations will be announced as they are opened prior to the storm’s arrival.
-Visit www.miamidade.gov, call 311 Contact Center or monitor your local news to keep up with the latest information.
+Visit the county's webpage or call 311 Contact Center and monitor your local news to keep up with the latest information.
 Animals accepted include: dogs, cats, ferrets, gerbils, guinea pigs, hamsters, mice, common household birds and certain breeds of rabbits under 10 pounds.
 All animals will be examined, but not vaccinated or offered medical treatment, by a licensed veterinarian to determine if the animal presents a safety risk.

 WHAT YOU SHOULD BRING TO A PET-FRIENDLY EVACUATION CENTER